oVirt/ovirt-site/source/node/stateless.html.md

 *   USB drive that contains some certificate or key for encrypting and decrypting the bundle
 *   Single key embedded in the pxe image
 *   TPM module to contain unique key per machine
+    -   motherboard upgrades would require a node to be re-registered and configured in this case

 ## Upgrades